Data and Privacy Challenges for Smart City Leaders

 Data Sharing Inside Government

 Smart City projects aim to find solutions for city problems that span a number of governmental departments.
 Thus, these vertically oriented departments must be able to collaborate to fix problems that horizontally span multiple areas of government.
 For example, to tackle the problem of crime, one must consider the relation it has to housing, public safety, health, and even trash collection.
 Integrating datasets from these various departments is a must, and smart city officials must work to boost communication and collaboration to make it happen.

 Data Sharing With Private Parties

-Another natural by-product of smart city projects is the fact that the data gathered within the city may be of use and importance to companies in the private sector, who want to take the processed data and transform it into something else for their customer base.
-Collecting data is tricky for city governments, but creating robust data sharing agreements that respect citizen privacy is even harder.
+Another natural by-product of smart city projects is the fact that the data gathered within the city may be of use and importance to companies in the private sector, who want to take the processed data and transform it into… Click To Tweet Collecting data is tricky for city governments, but creating robust data sharing agreements that respect citizen privacy is even harder.

 Navigating Citizen Expectations

 When it comes to collecting data, many citizens are inherently suspicious, so open and honest dialog is a must.
 Click To TweetWhat types of information are citizens comfortable with the city gathering?
 Understanding this may require a city to abandon the use of some technologies (such as facial recognition), or carefully negotiate with the community how these technologies will be used.
 A city must negotiate privacy and data policies that citizens will agree to, and this often involves starting at the bottom to build trust with communities, so citizens believe that the data and data policy will not be abused.